Skip to main content Skip to secondary navigation

 Best wishes for a successful admissions season.

-Graduate Admissions: Information and Resources from VPGE
+Graduate Admissions: Info and Resource Support from VPGE

-1. 2023-24 Minimum Assistantship and VPGE-Administered Fellowship Stipend Level
+1. 2024-25 VPGE-Administered Fellowship Stipend Level

-The 2023-24 minimum assistantship (research) rate is set at $50,616 annually, $12,654 per quarter.
-The 2023-24 stipend for VPGE-administered fellowships is set at $52,920 annually, $13,230 per quarter.
+The 2024-25 stipend for VPGE-administered fellowships is set at $54,800 annually, $13,700 per quarter.

-2. Creating a More Diverse and Inclusive Community of Graduate Students
+3. Creating a More Diverse and Inclusive Community of Graduate Students

-• A curated set of promising practices from throughout the Stanford community, including strategies to improve admissions and persuade admits to attend Stanford
+• a curated set of promising practices from throughout the Stanford community, including strategies to improve admissions and persuade admits to attend Stanford;

-• A set of planning tools to improve future recruitment processes
+• a set of planning tools to improve future recruitment processes.

-3. Conveying Stanford’s Distinctive University Resources and Opportunities
+4. Conveying Stanford’s Distinctive University Resources and Opportunities

 Offer letters and other communications with admits provide key opportunities to help students understand how the degree program will support them and whether Stanford University is a place where they can envisage their success.